theo-brown/invariantkernels/README.md

 #### Citing

-The package was developed for the paper *Sample-efficient Bayesian Optimisation Using Known Invariances*, NeurIPS 2024.
+The package was developed for the paper [*Sample-efficient Bayesian Optimisation Using Known Invariances*, NeurIPS 2024](https://proceedings.neurips.cc/paper_files/paper/2024/hash/55aeba84b402008d3ed10440d906b4e1-Abstract-Conference.html).
-The rest of the code can be found at [theo-brown/bayesopt_with_invariances](https://github.com/theo-brown/bayesopt_with_invariances).
+Code for the experiments in the paper can be found at [theo-brown/bayesopt_with_invariances](https://github.com/theo-brown/bayesopt_with_invariances).